Bolton takes the helm on national security at time of tumult - Philly

 "I think he's going to be a fantastic representative of our team," Trump said later in the day.
 He pointed out the fact that Bolton was starting in the midst of an urgent situation with Syria, adding: "Interesting day."

+Even before Bolton started, rumors were circulating about potential exits on the national security team.
+The night before Bolton started, Michael Anton, the National Security Council's spokesman and a public face for the administration, resigned.
+Although the White House said Trump thanked Anton for his service, two people familiar with the situation said he resigned after learning he would be fired, and his departure marked another moment of upheaval in an administration marked by months of in-fighting and high-level departures.

+Although he stayed out of the public eye, showing deference to outgoing national security adviser H.R.
+McMaster, Bolton privately told some foreign embassies and influential foreign policy experts that he planned to approach the job more like a traffic cop, guiding a decision-making process in which the president can hear competing views, individuals familiar with those conversations said.

-Inevitably, Bolton's past statements in public jobs and as a Fox News commentator follow him into the job.
-At the White House press briefing Monday, spokeswoman Sarah Huckabee Sanders was asked about a comment Bolton made in 2013 on "Fox and Friends" - he said he would have opposed an authorization to use force in Syria.
+Yet inevitably, Bolton's past statements in public jobs and as a Fox News commentator follow him into the job.
+At the White House press briefing Monday, spokeswoman Sarah Huckabee Sanders was asked about a comment Bolton made in 2013 on "Fox and Friends" - he said he would have opposed a congressional vote to use military force in Syria.

 "The point of view that matters most here at the White House, as you well know, is the president's," Sanders replied.